siwonia/pxlme.js/README.md

 #### Javascript 2D Renderer ####

-PXLME (Pixel Me) is an open source framework for dynamic pixel grafics by Tobias Schultka.
+PXLME (Pixel Me) is an open source framework for dynamic pixel graphics by Tobias Schultka.

 ### Demos ###